continuouspi/cpiwb/matlab_extension/README.md

 # Introduction #
-The Matlab extension to CPiWB is work in progess, using GHC version 7.8.4.
+The Matlab extension to CPiWB is work in progess.
+The product so far is compiled using GHC version 7.8.4 and runs on Matlab 2015a.

 # Updating the Shared Library #
 In the event that any changes are made to the following files: